Fast Randomized Kernel Methods With Statistical Guarantees: Revisiting prior work and new results

-with probability at least $1-\rho$, where $(l_i)_i$ are introduced in Definition \ref{lev} and $\risk$ is defined in \eqref{risk}. \end{thm}
+with probability at least $1-2\rho$, where $(l_i)_i$ are introduced in Definition \ref{lev} and $\risk$ is defined in \eqref{risk}. \end{thm}

-Theorem \ref{main} asserts that substituting the kernel matrix $K$ by a Nystr\"{o}m approximation of rank $p$ in the KRR problem induces an arbitrarily small prediction loss, provided that $p$ scales linearly with the effective dimensionality $d_{\text{eff}}$.\footnote{Note that $d_{\text{eff}}$ depends on the precision parameter $\epsilon$, which is absent in the classical definition of the effective dimensionality \cite{friedman2001elements, zhang2013divide, bach2012sharp} However, the following bound holds: $d_{\text{eff}} \leq \frac{1}{\epsilon}\trace(K(K+n\lambda I)^{-1})$.}.
+Theorem \ref{main} asserts that substituting the kernel matrix $K$ by a Nystr\"{o}m approximation of rank $p$ in the KRR problem induces an arbitrarily small prediction loss, provided that $p$ scales linearly with the effective dimensionality $d_{\text{eff}}$\footnote{Note that $d_{\text{eff}}$ depends on the precision parameter $\epsilon$, which is absent in the classical definition of the effective dimensionality \cite{friedman2001elements, zhang2013divide, bach2012sharp} However, the following bound holds: $d_{\text{eff}} \leq \frac{1}{\epsilon}\trace(K(K+n\lambda I)^{-1})$.} and that $\lambda$ is not too small\footnote{This condition on $\lambda$ is not necessary if one constructs $L$ as $ KS(S^\top KS+n\lambda\epsilon I)^{-1}S^\top K$ (see proof).}.
 The leverage-based sampling appears to be crucial for obtaining this dependence, as the $\lambda$-ridge leverage scores provide information on which columns -and hence which data points- capture most of the difficulty of the estimation problem.
 Also, as a sanity check, the smaller the target accuracy $\epsilon$, the higher $d_{\text{eff}}$, and the more uniform the sampling distribution $(l_i(\lambda\epsilon))_i$ becomes.
 In the limit $\epsilon \rightarrow 0$, $p$ is in the order of $n$ and the scores are uniform, and the method is essentially equivalent to using the entire matrix $K$.
 Moreover, if the sampling distribution $(p_i)_i$ is a factor $\beta$ away from optimal, a slight oversampling (i.e. increase $p$ by $1/\beta$) achieves the same performance.
 In this sense, the above result shows robustness to the sampling distribution.
 This property is very beneficial from an implementation point of view, as the error bounds still hold when only an approximation of the leverage scores is available.
 If the columns are sampled uniformly, a worse lower bound on $p$ that depends on $d_{\text{mof}}$ is obtained \cite{bach2012sharp}.